ablab/rnaquast/README.md

 ## 6 Feedback and bug reports

 Your comments, bug reports, and suggestions are very welcomed.
 They will help us to further improve rnaQUAST.
 If you have any troubles running rnaQUAST, please send us `logs/rnaQUAST.log` from the output directory.
 Address for communications: [rnaquast_support@ablab.spbau.ru](mailto:rnaquast_support@ablab.spbau.ru).
+You may also submit your issue to our [GitHub repository](https://github.com/ablab/rnaquast/).